 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Planning a getaway?
-3 days in Porto is the perfect amount of time to explore one of Europe’s most beautiful cities.
+Planning a getaway to Portugal ?
+3 days in Porto is the perfect amount of time to explore one of Europe’s most beautiful cities, although I’m sure you’ll never want to leave.

 Currency – Euro (1 EUR = $1.15 USD)